• Skip to main content

 Bicarbonate of soda: also known as bicarb, helps bind these cookies.
 This is not the same as baking powder and you can not substitute one for the other in this recipe.

 Xanthan gum – sometimes called vegetable gum, is a fermented by-product.
-It’s used in gluten free baking and a huge variety of other products to thicken and stabilize food.
+It’s used in gluten free baking and many other products to thicken and stabilize food.
 In this case it will help bind the shortbread without the gluten.
 It is available from some supermarkets, health food stores and online.

 Optional decorations